Kali – The Destructive aspect of Parvati – Indian Mythology

 The Mythology of Kali

-According to Hindu mythology, Kali was born from the body of Shiva, who was consumed by the goddess Durga during a fierce battle with the buffalo-demon Mahishasura.
+According to Hindu mythology, Kali was born from the body of Shiva-whose divine relationships are detailed in Shiva’s consorts and legends-during a fierce battle with the buffalo-demon Mahishasura – Buffalo Demon.
 From Shiva’s body, Kali emerged as a fierce and powerful goddess, ready to take on the forces of evil and destruction.

 The Attributes of Kali